home catalog search luxury villas contact us find yourself in italy

 What time should I arrive at my vacation rental and at what time must I leave?

-With very few exceptions, all rentals are from Saturday to Saturday.
-Arrival is between 5:00pm and 8:00pm (Tuscany and Umbria) and 4:30pm to 7:00pm for the Lakes.
-Departure is between 8:00am and 10:00am.
-We ask that you respect these times, as often the owner or keyholder does not live on the property and is only there during these times to meet guests.
-It is important to call the phone numbers in the travel packet if you are going to be significantly delayed.
-Please let Gira! or the keyholder know if you will be leaving early before the scheduled Saturday departure.
+Departure is usually between 8:00am and 10:00am, and some properties have a 9:30am departure.
+Please let Gira! or the keyholder know if you will be leaving earlier than the scheduled Saturday departure.
 Otherwise, your security deposit may not be returned to you in a timely manner.
 Also, if at all possible, try to arrive during the daylight hours.
 It makes for a much more relaxing arrival.

 top of page